dumbdevss/movement-tutorial/document_management/building_the_document_management_interface.md

 Navigate to the document creation page component to implement TODOs 1-12.

+### Understanding IPFS Integration

+**Why IPFS for File Storage?**
+Storing large files directly on the blockchain would be extremely expensive.
+Instead, we use IPFS (InterPlanetary File System) to store files in a decentralized manner and only store the IPFS hash on the blockchain.
+This approach gives us:

+- **Cost Efficiency**: Only small hashes are stored on-chain
+- **Decentralization**: Files are distributed across IPFS nodes
+- **Content Addressing**: Files are identified by their content hash, ensuring integrity

+**Why Pinata?**
+Pinata is a pinning service that ensures your IPFS files remain available by keeping them "pinned" on their infrastructure.
+Without a pinning service, IPFS files might become unavailable if no nodes are hosting them.

 ### TODO 1: Define Pinata API keys

 First, we need to set up the Pinata API credentials for IPFS file uploads: